venopyX/TeleNotif/USAGE.md

 1. Check bot token is correct
 2. Ensure bot is added to the chat/group
 3. For channels, bot must be admin
-4. Check `telenotif validate` output
+4. Check `telegrify validate` output

 ### Invalid chat_id